-Let's start with the Chase Freedom Unlimited card.
+Let's start with the Chase Freedom Unlimited cashback card.
 Here are 7 things you might not know about this card.

 For every $1 you spend, you get 1.5 cents back.
-No categories, no trying to play the points game, this 1.5% cash back applies to every purchase you make.
+No categories, no trying to play the points game, this 1.5% cashback applies to every purchase you make.
 That means you get paid for your smart spending.

-Spend $1,000 a month?
-Earn $180 in cash back every year.
+- Spend $1,000 a month?
+Earn $180 in cashback every year.

-Spend $2,000 a month?
-Earn $360 in cash back every year.
+- Spend $2,000 a month?
+Earn $360 in cashback every year.

-Spend $5,000 a month?
-Earn $900 in cash back every year.
+- Spend $5,000 a month?
+Earn $900 in cashback every year.

 You’re going to buy groceries, pay for electricity, and buy books anyways.
 Might as well get some cash back for doing that.

-Spend $500 in the first 3 months and get a $150 bonus in addition to your regular 1.5% cash back.
+Spend $500 in the first 3 months and get a $150 bonus in addition to your regular 1.5% cashback.

 Then when you’re ready, use your bonus to buy something nice (or treat it as an investment bonus to buy stock in your favorite company…maybe even a credit card company).

-There’s no minimum you have to spend to redeem your cash back.
+There’s no minimum you have to spend to redeem your cashback.
 Whether you earn $1 or $10,000, you can redeem your rewards.

-A little-known fact about this card is that Chase has an online portal that lets you “shop with Chase” where you can earn up to 15% cash back on your purchases.
+A little-known fact about this card is that Chase has an online portal that lets you “shop with Chase” where you can earn up to 15% cashback on your purchases.

 If your card is stolen, you won’t be responsible for unauthorized purchases with zero liability protection.

 With Chase’s Purchase Protection, you’re protected against theft or accidental damages up to 120 days, $500 per claim, and $50,000 per account.
 Restrictions apply.

 Plus, Chase will automatically extend the manufacturer’s warranty on certain products you buy for an extra year.
 Again, restrictions do apply.

-A couple things to be aware of:
+A couple of things to be aware of:

 - You need at least $25 in rewards before you can redeem your cash.

-- If you don't use your card for 12-months, your rewards expire and your cash back disappears.
+- If you don't use your card for 12-months, your rewards expire and your cashback disappears.

 Unfortunately, this card doesn't give you an early spend bonus like the Chase Freedom Card.

-The Citi Double Rewards offers very few additional perks beyond their 2% cash back potential.
+The Citi Double Rewards offers very few additional perks beyond their 2% cashback potential.

-However, the Chase Freedom Unlimited comes with more many more rewards and a potential $150 early spend bonus that The Citi Double Cash Card doesn't offer.
+However, the Chase Freedom Unlimited comes with many more rewards and a potential $150 early spend bonus that the Citi Double Cash Card doesn't offer.

-To put some numbers on it, you would need to spend $30,000 with The Citi Double Cash Card before you get enough cash back to to make up for the Chase Freedom Unlimited early spend bonus you didn't get.
+To put some numbers on it, you would need to spend $30,000 with The Citi Double Cash Card before you get enough cash back to make up for the Chase Freedom Unlimited early spend bonus you didn't get.

 Take a look, $150/(0.5%) = $30,000.

-You don’t have to worry about playing the points game with rotating categories, or fight to get the best rewards.
+You don’t have to worry about playing the points game with rotating categories or fighting to get the best rewards.

-If you’re going to spend money, you might as well get rewarded with cash back for doing that.
+If you’re going to spend money, you might as well get rewarded with cashback for doing that.